CS4432. Database Systems

 is beginning generated daily.
 This overload of data is

-putting those that know how to effective manage and extract
+putting those that know how to effectively manage and extract

 information from such mountains of data into a distinct advantage.